13 best image formats and when to use them

 RAW is an image file format used by digital cameras to store full-quality images.
 People usually use RAW files for post-production, such as retouching photos.

 RAW operates on a 14-bit color channel, while JPEG is standardized as an 8-bit file.
-It gives more flexibility in tweaking the image’s colors and contrast during post-production, as it contains more tonal and color data.
+JPEG, as it contains more tonal and color data, allows more flexibility in tweaking the image’s colors and contrast during post-production, as it contains more tonal and color data.

 However, these high-quality images result in RAW having large file sizes.
 A single RAW image file can weigh hundreds of megabytes.